AaltoSciComp/scicomp-docs/training/linux-shell-tutorial.rst

  - Write a scirpt or function that counts a number of days till some deadline (or vacation/salary).
    Script should accept dates suitable to ``date -d`` like ``daystill 2019-6-1``.
    Tip: investigate ``date +%s``.
- - To Aalto users: on kosh/lyta run ``net ads search samaccountname=$USER accountExpires 2>/dev/null``
+ - (*) To Aalto users: on kosh/lyta run ``net ads search samaccountname=$USER accountExpires 2>/dev/null``
    to get your account expiration date.
 It is a 18-digit timestamp, the number of 100-nanoseconds intervals since Jan 1, 1601 UTC.
 Implement a function that accept a user name, and if not given uses current user by default, and then converts it to the human readable time format.
    Tip: http://meinit.nl/convert-active-directory-lastlogon-time-to-unix-readable-time

-   - (*) Expand it to handle "Got 0 replies" response, i.e. account name not found.
+   - Expand it to handle "Got 0 replies" response, i.e. account name not found.

  - Using for loop rename all the files in the directories *dir1/* and *dir2/* which file names are like *filename.txt* to *filename.edited.txt*.
 Where *filename* can be anything.
+ - Get familiar with the ``getent`` and ``cut`` utilities.
+Join then with a loop construction to write a *mygetentgroup* script that generates a list of users and their real names that belong to a given group.
+Like ``$ mygetentgroup group_name
+   meikalaj1: Jussi Meikalinen
+   meikalam1: Maija Meikalainen
+   ...``

 2.3 session: arrays, traps, input and more